ReginalThembaubisi/golden-palms-crm/EMAIL_SETUP.md

 ## Testing Email

-After configuration, create a test booking to verify emails are being sent.
-Check:
+After configuration:
+1. Create a test booking in the admin dashboard
+2. Check the success message - it will indicate if email was sent
+3. For Mailtrap: Check your Mailtrap inbox (emails stay there for testing)
-1. Customer's inbox (and spam folder)
+4. For Gmail: Check recipient's inbox (and spam folder)
-2. Server error logs for any email errors
+5. Check server error logs if email fails
-3. The booking confirmation dialog will show if email was sent successfully

 ## Troubleshooting

 ### Emails not sending?
-1. Check server error logs: `error_log` entries
+1. Check server error logs for detailed error messages
-2. Verify SMTP credentials are correct
+2. Verify SMTP credentials are correct (no extra spaces)
 3. Check if your server allows outbound SMTP connections (port 587/465)
-4. For Gmail, ensure you're using an App Password, not your regular password
+4. For Gmail: Ensure you're using an App Password, not your regular password
+5. For Railway: Check environment variables are set correctly

 ### Emails going to spam?
 - Use a proper SMTP service (SendGrid, Mailgun) instead of PHP mail()